madcock/meg4/README.md

 - ELSEIF and SELECT CASE in the BASIC compiler

 - the BASIC compiler isn't as throughfully tested (yet) as the C compiler

+- most of the built-in helps are machine translated, they really could use some fix from a native speaker contributor

 Cheers,
 bzt